DEFINE. PLAN. DO. REVIEW.

 Project Plan [10 points]

 Students complete the tool to help them set goals, plan their schedule, monitor their progress and reflect on lessons learned.
-The Project Plan will be used with each component of the competition and must be submitted by January 14, 2016.
+The Project Plan will be used with each component of the competition and must be submitted by the deadline.

 Virtual City [48 points]

 The team develops a future city design using SimCity software.
-The team will then submit its completed city for judging by Dec.
-4, 2016.
-See Handbook page 23–24, 34.
+The team will then submit its completed city for judging by the deadline.

 City Description/Essay/Narrative [60 points]